 Last book you read?
 Paper or Audible?
 Greenlights by Matthew McConaughey on Audible, this came recommended by a friend recently and I LOVED it.
 I did not want it to end and kept finding ways to listen, aka, “running errands” but really just wanted to listen to the book!
 I am now listening to Think Like a Monk by Jay Shetty, love it so far!

 Current binge shows?
 Well I am in the minority here!
 I really do not binge any shows, but I do love Schitt’s Creek, I am just way behind.
 Sports seem to be always on at this house.
 I do love many types of podcasts like Oprah’s Super Soul series and Cat & Nat, also listening to books on Audible when I need to escape.

 Strangest thing in your purse right now?
 Well I have downsized to a small purse now that my kids are older, but ask me what is in my minivan and that is a whole other story!

-Outings look a little different these days, what fun places did your wheels take you?
+A favorite place to visit in Michigan?
 We just spent a week at our family cottage in Northern Michigan.
 I have been going to Intermediate Lake near Bellaire since I was 13 years old and feel so lucky that my kids & husband are now able to experience this beautiful area.
 We love to ski, so we spent most of our days at Shanty Creek, being outside and away from Zooms was amazing!

 Last question.
 What is something you might have liked to know but didn’t, with your first, but now is automatic being a mom?
 With my first, I thought everything had to be perfect.
 Like clothing, latest baby products and extravagant birthday parties.
 I have since realized that is just not realistic & just adds extra stress that I do not need.
 Simpler is really better with kids!